IslandViewPTA/islandview-pta-site/content/event.md

 ## Events

-Because of the global pandemic, all in-person events are cancelled until further notice.
+Because of the global pandemic, all in-person events are canceled until further notice.